What is it?

 - Child Dedication is a declaration of parental and congregational commitment to be examples of godliness, raising our children in the fear, knowledge, and joy of the Lord (Deut.
 6:6-7; 20-21; Eph.
 6:4).

 - Child Dedication is a corporate appeal to God for his grace for the sake of our children, in the hope that they will be in Christ, holy and blameless before the Lord (Eph.
 1:4) and belong wholly to him forever (2 Thess.
 4:17).

 Are there any requirements for dedicating my child?

-Christian parents who are members or regular attenders of College Park are welcome to dedicate their children.
+Christian parents who are members of College Park are welcome to dedicate their children.
 To help prepare for the dedication service, we ask parents to attend a three-hour Foundations of Parenting Seminar.
 This seminar is usually offered on a Saturday morning, one to three weeks prior to each dedication service.
 Registration for the Foundations of Parenting Seminar will be included in your Child Dedication registration.
 During this seminar, parents explore the meaning of dedication, the promises they will make, and the commitment of the church to join with parents in children’s discipleship.

 At what age can my child be dedicated?

 There is no age requirement for dedication, but many parents choose to dedicate their children within the first year or two of life.
 However, it is not uncommon for older children to be dedicated.
 Our staff is happy to discuss this with you if you have questions or need further clarification.